jcjorel/ec2-spot-converter/README.md

 > **IMPORTANT REMARK**: This tool aims to ease handling of **Pet'** machines when you have to do so (very frequent after a pure *Lift&Shift* migration into the Cloud).
 The author strongly advises to always consider managing resources as **Cow** (with IaC, AutoScaling Groups, Stateless...).
-**As a consequence, this tool should be useful only transient while transitionning to Cloud Native practices**.
+**As a consequence, this tool should be only useful transient while transitionning to Cloud Native best-practices**.

 # Getting started